roganic1/roganic1.github.io/index.markdown

 layout: home
 ---

 Hi!
 I'm Irene Rogan Shaffer.
-I'm a technology leader with experience spanning computer and data science, product management, and people leadership.
-Growing up as a child of Deaf adults fostered my appreciation for communication, accessibility, and the power of technology to connect people.

-Throughout my career, I've focused on building innovative products, developing high-performing teams, and driving meaningful impact.
-Outside of work, I'm an avid runner and triathlete who has completed multiple half-marathons and a marathon.
+I’m a technology leader with experience in computer and data science, product management, and people leadership.
+Growing up as a child of Deaf adults shaped my passion for communication, accessibility, and technology that connects people.
+I enjoy building innovative products, developing high-performing teams, and creating meaningful impact.
+Outside of work, I’m an avid runner and triathlete.

 <p align="center">